-The Vauxhall Corsa VXR is the hot hatchback performance version of the standard Corsa and is powered by a 189bhp 1.6-litre turbocharged petrol engine.
+The Vauxhall Corsa VXR is a high-performance version of the standard Corsa hatchback.
+The hot hatch is powered by a 1.6-litre turbocharged petrol engine, which produces 202bhp.

 That power means the Corsa VXR accelerates from 0-62mph in 7.2 seconds.
 It's not quite as quick as its main rival, the Ford Fiesta ST, which achieves that speed in 6.8 seconds, but it's still a pretty fast car for its size.